earlgreytech/neutron-spec/neutron-architecture.md

 The following components will be included within this spec:

+* CoMap -- a set of communication maps for smart contracts talking primarily to external smart contracts and vice versa, an integral piece of NeutronABI specifications
-* ComStack -- a communication stack for smart contracts talking to Neutron and vice versa, an integral piece of all ABI specifications
+* CoStack -- a set of communication stacks for smart contracts talking to Neutron Elements and vice versa, an integral piece of ElementABI specifications
+* CoData -- The CoMap and CoStack data structures, named as a whole together.
-* Neutron Hypervisor -- a hypervisor is what mediates between the smart contract executing within a VM and the Neutron Call System and ComStack.
+* Neutron Hypervisor -- a hypervisor is what mediates between the smart contract executing within a VM and the Neutron Call System and CoData.
-* Neutron x86 Hypervisor -- The specific working mechanisms of the x86 VM hypervisor will be included
+* Neutron ARM Hypervisor -- The specific working mechanisms of the ARM VM hypervisor will be included
-* x86 VM -- The specifications for the x86 VM itself will be included here for posterity, even though it may not exactly belong here.
+* NARM VM -- The specifications for the ARM VM itself will be included here for posterity, even though it may not exactly belong here.
 * Neutron Call System -- The core interface by which all other pieces of Neutron can communicate with each other
+* ElementABI -- An ABI used for communicating with Neutron Elements.
+It primarily uses the CoStack data structures for communication.
+All Neutron Element APIs must use the Element ABI.
-* Neutron ABI -- The ABI used for communicating with Elements as well as other smart contracts.
-All Neutron Element APIs must use the Neutron ABI.
-Smart contracts shall use it, but it is expected that improved and alternative smart contract ABIs may arise for various needs.
+* Neutron ABI -- The ABI used for communicating with smart contracts.
+Smart contracts are not forced to use it, but it is expected that the NeutronABI will be extended in backwards compatible ways, rather than a complete break from the groundwork laid down here.
 Using an alternative ABI would require some tooling changes, but does not require any consensus-critical changes within Neutron (ie, a hard-fork)
 * Selected Neutron Element API Standards (NEAPs) -- Neutron will include standards for various Element concepts.
 These include things like a standard interface for UTXO based blockchains, wallet management, cryptography standards, etc. The list described here will be non-exhaustive
 * Qtum Element APIs (QEAs) -- As part of this spec, some Qtum-specific Element APIs will also be described.
 These are expected to expose the various unique features of Qtum which would likely not apply to other blockchains
 * NeutronDB -- The consensus-critical database for smart contract state to be implemented along with Neutron.
 Note that Neutron could run without any database, or with an alternative one.